Fabijan Cipot: Club career

 Cipot started his career at his hometown club Bakovci.
-As a youngster he moved to a nearby Mura.
+As a youngster he moved to the nearby Mura.
 He made his Mura debut on 7 May 1997 in a 1.
 SNL tie with Rudar Velenje.
 In the following season he established himself as a regular first team player.
 In January 2000 he left Mura and signed with Maribor.
 After four seasons with Maribor, he moved to Qatar, where he played for Al-Sadd SC and Al-Arabi SC.
 After three seasons in Qatar, he returned to Europe.
 His trial in summer 2005 at Norwegian Brann ended with injury suffered in a friendly match against Birmingham City.
 He returned in spring 2006, playing for Nafta Lendava.
 In summer 2006 he signed with Maribor.
 After a year in Maribor, he moved to Swiss side Lucerne.
 In February 2008 he left Lucerne and signed with Rudar Velenje.
 In June 2011 he left Rudar Velenje and signed a contract with Mura 05.

 International career

-Cipot has been capped 26 times for the Slovenian national team between 1999 and 2007.
+Cipot made his debut for Slovenia in a February 1999 friendly match against Switzerland, and earned a total of 26 caps.